Coding-Meet/News-KMP-App/README.md

 [![News Kotlin Multiplatform AppPreview](image/News-KMP-App.png)]()

-[//]: # (Click the image above to watch a demo of the News Kotlin Multiplatform App on YouTube.)
+Click the image above to watch a demo of the News Kotlin Multiplatform App on YouTube.

 ## Overview